Jorge Ubico: Revolution and overthrow

 Opposition groups began organizing again, this time joined by many prominent political and military leaders who deemed the Ponce regime unconstitutional.
 Among the military officers in the opposition were Jacobo Árbenz Guzmán and Major Francisco Javier Arana.
 Ubico had fired Árbenz from his teaching post at the Escuela Politécnica (Politechnic School), and since then Árbenz had been in El Salvador organizing a band of revolutionary exiles.
 On 19 October 1944, a small group of soldiers and students led by Árbenz and Arana attacked the National Palace, in what later became known as the "October Revolution".
 Ponce was defeated and driven into exile. Árbenz, Arana, and a lawyer named Jorge Toriello established a junta which held democratic elections before the end of the year, and were won by a professor named Juan José Arévalo.

 Exile and death

-Ubico went into exile to New Orleans in the United States and died of lung cancer on 14 June 1946.
+Ubico went into exile to New Orleans in the United States where he rented a small house and lived off the $200,000 he transferred to a personal bank account.
+On 14 June 1946, Ubico died of lung cancer at the age of 67.
+He was buried in the Mount Hope Cemetery in New Orleans.

+Efforts to repatriate his remains were denied by the government of Miguel Ydíogoras Fuentes.
+However, on 13 August 1963, his remains were repatriated to Guatemala after appropriate measures were taken by the government of Enrique Peralta Azurdia and the United States government.